hanswillem/Tiny-OSC/README.md

 # Tiny OSC

-A lightweight Blender add-on for receiving OSC messages and mapping them directly to Blender properties.
-Designed with TouchDesigner in mind, but probably, maybe, compatible with Max/MSP and other OSC-capable tools.
+A small Blender add-on for receiving OSC messages and mapping them to Blender properties.
+Designed with TouchDesigner in mind, but probably, maybe, compatible with Pure Data, Max/MSP and other OSC-capable tools.

 ## Installation & Setup
 1. Download **tiny_osc.py**, and install through Blender's preferences.